2019 Brandenburg state election

 The 2019 Brandenburg state election was held on 1 September 2019 to elect the members of the 7th Landtag of Brandenburg.
 It took place on the same day as the 2019 Saxony state election.
 The outgoing government was a coalition of the Social Democratic Party (SPD) and The Left, led by Minister-President Dietmar Woidke.

 The SPD, Left, and opposition Christian Democratic Union (CDU) suffered substantial losses.
 The SPD remained the largest party with 26% of votes, followed by the Alternative for Germany (AfD), which doubled its result to 23.5% and moved into second place.
 The CDU fell to third with 16%.
 The Greens improved to 11%, though they underperformed compared to prior opinion polling.
 The Left also recorded a result below expectations, falling from third to fifth place with 11%.
-The Brandenburg Free Voters (BVB/FW) narrowly passed the 5% electoral threshold and won five seats, up from three.
+The Brandenburg Free Voters (BVB/FW) narrowly passed the 5% electoral threshold and won five seats, up from three (as they received a "direct mandate", they would have goten their seats even with lower than 5%).

 The incumbent government lost its majority.
 All parties ruled out cooperation with the AfD, and two possible coalitions were considered: a "Kenya coalition" of the SPD, CDU, and Greens which would hold 50 seats, and a "red-red-green" coalition of the SPD, Greens, and Left, which would hold 45 (a one-seat majority).
 On 16 November, both the SPD and CDU voted in favour of a Kenya coalition, followed by the Greens on 18 November.
 Woidke was re-elected Minister-President by the Landtag on 20 November.